This section features a short overview of the history of the Nisei World War II Soldiers.

-This American Story
+Overview: This American Story

-The combined record of the 100th/442nd is now legendary.
-They became the most highly-decorated unit of the war, and the most highly-decorated for its size and length of service in American military history.
+The Japanese American 442nd Regimental Combat Team (RCT), including the 100th Infantry Battalion, became the most highly-decorated unit for its size and length of service in American military history.
 These men fought for the U.S. and its allies across southern and central Europe in many key battles.

 Japanese Americans also served with great distinction in the Pacific Theater in the U.S. Army’s Military Intelligence Service (MIS).
 The MIS is credited with shortening the war in the Pacific by at least two years, and saving countless lives through their use of the Japanese language to support Allied war efforts.
 They served as key members of “Merrills’ Marauders,” infiltrating Japanese controlled areas in Southeast Asia.

-The image above shows Brigadier General Frank Merrill with two Nisei soldiers.
-They translated documents that were intercepted from the Japanese, revealing dates and times of attacks.
-The MIS soldiers served as interrogators of Japanese prisoners of war, and helped ease tensions between Japanese and American occupiers following Japan’s surrender.
-MIS translators were critical during the surrender of Japan, serving as official language and cultural translators, which aided in the rebuilding process during America’s occupation of Japan.
+Among over 18,000 awards, the Japanese American soldiers of World War II earned 21 Medals of Honor, 8 Presidential Unit Citations, and 4,000+ Purple Hearts for their sacrifices in Europe and the Pacific.
 The Japanese American soldiers of World War II have been singled out by a number of our nation’s presidents for their outstanding service and immense sacrifices, from Harry Truman to Ronald Reagan, Bill Clinton, and even George W. Bush (See Famous Quotations page).